geonetwork/geonetwork-ui/docs/guide/webcomponents.md

 ## Create a new Web Component

-The architecture is designed so you can export an Angular component to a custom element (eg Web Component), that is encapsulated with its style in a shadow DOM element, and can be embedded in any website.
+The architecture is designed so that you can export an Angular component to a custom element (e.g. Web Component), that is encapsulated with its style in a shadow DOM element, and can be embedded in any website.

 To export content as a Web Component you have to: